 Alissa Rutkowski | Manager of Communications, Policy, and Operations, JNCL-NCLIS

 Ms. Rutkowski is the Manager of Communications, Policy, and Operations at JNCL-NCLIS.
 In addition to developing reports on federal and state policy, organizing and executing JNCL's annual Language Advocacy Day, and managing external communications, Rutkowski supervises daily operations and financial management, and fulfills the role of staff liaison for all active committees.
-She also works closely with JNCL President, Rita A. Oleksak, to support the Board of Directors’ strategic planning efforts.
+She also works closely with JNCL President, Amanda Seewald, to support the Board of Directors’ strategic planning efforts.

-Rutkowski joined JNCL-NCLIS in January of 2019 as a Communications and Policy Intern and accepted a part-time associate position following the completion of her internship.
-She most recently served the organization in a temporary full-time management role during a period of staff transition.
-Previously, Rutkowski gained experience in programming and organizational operations as a Program and Evaluation Intern at Planet Word Museum in Washington, D.C.
+Previously, Rutkowski gained experience in educational programming and organizational operations as a Program and Evaluation Intern at Planet Word Museum in Washington, D.C.
 During her undergraduate studies, Rutkowski was employed as a Student Research Assistant to conduct and present research on interactional linguistics.

 Rutkowski is a graduate of Saginaw Valley State University in University Center, Michigan, where she earned her Bachelor of Arts in Psychology with supporting minors in Communication, French, and English.
 She spent semester in Pau, France where she studied French and intercultural communication, and assisted teaching English to early college students.
 She was selected as a member of the leadership-focused Roberts Fellowship Program, which concluded her undergraduate degree with a second study abroad to multiple Asian countries as a delegate for the university.

-Since her initial experience abroad, she has traveled to over 20 countries and continues to seek opportunities that will cultivate her intellectual curiosity and interest in world languages and international affairs.
-She can be reached at email@example.com.
+Since her initial experience abroad, she has traveled to over 20 countries and continues to seek opportunities that will cultivate her interest in world languages and international affairs.
+She can be reached at firstname.lastname@example.org

 Jayne Abrate, Ph.D. | Executive Director, American Association of Teachers of French (AATF)